 How do I view my proofs and make my selections?

 Proofs are available in a private online gallery.
 We will send you an email with the link to view them when they're ready.
 Attached to the email will be an order form where you can make your selections and order additional images or prints.

 If I buy additional digital images or prints how do I pay for them?

 We will email you an invoice via Square for any additional services, digital images, or prints; and you may make your payment online.

 I don't see any wedding packages.
 Do you photograph weddings?

 Since your wedding is one of the biggest events in your life, we feel that it requires more of a personal approach and we want to put together a unique package built around your specific needs.
-Depending on those specific needs, wedding sessions start at $2500.
 Please contact us for a personalized quote.